 Anybody who has seen the 2021 Cadillac Escalade, especially its interior, would probably agree that it's one luxurious and plush ride.
-Some might even say that the latest model is a perfect successor to the nameplate – now riding on an all-new platform with an independent rear suspension.
+Some might even say that the latest model is a perfect successor to the nameplate – that's basically what our Escalade review said – now riding on an all-new platform with an independent rear suspension.

 Part of the luxury that the Escalade offers, and arguably its most exciting toy if you're into driving technology, is the optional Super Cruise feature.
 While the pricing for Super Cruise wasn't revealed at launch, Cadillac Society was able to obtain the information exclusively.

 For the uninitiated, Super Cruise allows for SAE-classified Level 2 autonomous driving on limited-access freeways through multiple cameras, as well as the presence of an active OnStar plan, Wi-Fi Hotspot, a working electrical system, cell reception, and a GPS signal.
 For the 2021 Escalade, the automated lane change function is present, along with the latest updates to the Super Cruise feature.